 - All of Le Frog's lines.
 All of them.

 - By extension, Marcel the Mime.

-- Rita's brother: "He's gonna steal your boat." *she doesn't listen* "He's stealing your boat."
-"He's stolen your boat."
+- Rita's brother: "He's gonna steal your boat." *she doesn't listen* "He's stealing your boat." *insists he won't* "He stole your boat."

 - When Whitey says he likes happy endings, Spike says, "You've gone soft!
 I like unhappy endings with lots of violence!"
 He then gets hit by the wine cork and Whitey asks him, "Are you happy now, Spike?"